YaoChengTang/Diving-into-the-Fusion-of-Monocular-Priors-for-Generalized-Stereo-Matching/README.md

 ## More Results
-The results after using our custom synthetic data [Trans Dataset](https://github.com/BFZD233/TranScene), which is built for multi-label transparent scenes.
+The results were obtained by training on our custom synthetic dataset, [Trans Dataset](https://github.com/BFZD233/TranScene), specifically designed for multi-label transparent scenes.
+The model was trained end-to-end using weights pretrained on the SceneFlow dataset.

 <table>
   <thead>